 Several months ago, our competitor, Truck Camper Magazine (TCM), issued a “Triple Dog Dare Challenge” to all truck camper companies to objectively use their campers for a weekend and report back to TCM with the results.
 Several truck camper manufacturers answered TCM’s call with valuable user feedback.
-Unfortunately, TCM, which claims to be the voice for the entire industry, really isn’t and will only publish “reviews” and stories from companies which advertise with TCM (Truck Camper Adventure is different.
-We cover the entire industry, thereby preserving our objectivity and overall reach).
-Host does not advertise with TCM, which is why Host was rebuffed.
+Unfortunately, TCM, which claims to be the voice for the entire industry, really isn’t and will only publish “reviews” and stories from companies which pay and advertise with them.
+Since Host doesn’t advertise with TCM, TCM refused to publish Host’s Triple Dog Dare response (Truck Camper Adventure is different.
+We cover the entire industry, regardless of advertising status, thereby preserving our objectivity and overall reach).
 This is Host Industries’ response, which TCM refused to publish, that was submitted well before TCM’s November 9, 2019 deadline date (it was submitted to TCM on October 15, 2019).

 Hello everyone, my name is Randall Pozzi.
 I am the General Manager of Host Industries and I have had the privilege of being at Host for approximately 8.5 years.
 I purchased my first RV (a truck camper) back in 1992 and for most of the time, between then and now, have owned an RV.